sh1boot/sh1boot.github.io/_posts/2025-11-20-lego-card-shuffler.md

 But look out.
 Just assigning numbers this way allows the possibility that two cards could have the same number, and then their final order won't be changed from their initial order.
-More riffles adds more bits to the numbers, decreasing the chances of two numbers having the same number and being "stuck together" for the whole shuffle, but it's a coarse approximation of picking predictably unique numbers.
+More riffles add more bits to the numbers, decreasing the chances of two numbers having the same number and being "stuck together" for the whole shuffle, but it's a coarse approximation of picking predictably unique numbers.